 Not everyone knows this about us, but for more than 10 years, Ace & Whim photographed gorgeous weddings throughout AZ & CA. During that time, I started branching into web design.
-I had designed several of our websites and really loved having another creative outlet.
+Using website design as yet another creative outlet, I became determined to build a pretty website that actually books clients.
 It become a bit of an obsession, but I used it strictly as a side hustle for years.
 A very long story (for another post) short and I went all in on web design in 2019.
 I tell you all of this, because it gives you some context to why I approach web design from your clients perspective.

 When Nathan Holritz from Photographer’s Edit and I connected about doing a podcast, a pretty website that actually books clients, I was very excited.
 Web design is a topic that can go many directions.
 There are a lot of opinions and strategies.
 Ultimately, I build websites that my clients can be proud of, but also websites that attract and convert their ideal client.

 On the Bokeh Podcast, Nathan and I dive into common “pretty” mistakes we see on website design as well as strategies you can use to help you convert your potential clients.
 We also talk about marriage, kids and our life a little, so if you want to hear the full episode, you can check it out HERE.

 Using pretty fonts that are difficult to read